Install Export to Azure Data Lake add-in

 Authorize the application to read secrets in the key vault

-If you can't find Microsoft Dynamics ERP Microservices, see the Create Service Principle section in this document.
+If you can't find Microsoft Dynamics ERP Microservices, see the Create Service Principal section in this document.

 You should see application with access to your key vault as shown below.